wengair/react-example/README.md

 `$ npx create-react-app react-example`
 This command will generate a boilerplate like the master branch.

-## How to check your work
+## How to use
+### Setup
+`$ git clone git@github.com:wengair/react-example.git`
+Clone this repo to your computer.
+Since we use the RESTful style to connect the frontend and backend, we need to install the library for both of them.
 `$ npm install`
-Run this command to install all necessary libraries.
+Run this command to install all the necessary libraries for the frontend.
-`$ npm start`
+Then enter the `backend` folder and `$ npm install` again to install all necessary libraries for the backend.
+### During the development
+Since our frontend and backend are separated, you need to run `$ npm start` in both folders to make the site work properly.
+Or you could only run the command in one folder if you don't need another one.
+For frontend:
 This command will run the app and you can open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 One benefit is if you changed something, you don't need to rerun the command.
 Localhost will change it automatically.
 You would want to `control + c` to stop and run `npm start` again if you have some relatively important change.
 E.g. changing something in HTML's `<head>`.

+For backend:
+This command will run the server and you can open [http://localhost:8080](http://localhost:8080) to view endpoints in the browser.
+Unlike the frontend, you need to restart the server by `$ npm start` again if you make any change.

-## You would want to checkout these files
+## You would want to check out these files
 [src/App.js](https://github.com/wengair/react-example/blob/index-example/src/App.js)
 What happens here is I have 2 components, `Nav` and `Landing`, and I call them one by one.
 Since both of them return HTML elements, it works just like we write a static HTML file, the `Landing`'s HTML would go after `Nav`'s HTML.